-A full analysis plan will be written and signed off before any allocation codes are provided to the statistician analysing the trial.
-The plan will be reviewed by the steering committee.
-The stratification factors will be used as covariates in the analysis.
-Other covariates will be chosen and written into the analysis plan as appropriate.
+A statistical analysis plan will be written and signed off before any allocation codes are provided to the statistician analysing the trial.
+The analysis plan will be reviewed by the independent statistician on the steering committee.
+The randomisation stratification factors will be used as covariates in the models for the between treatment analysis.
+If models are to be adjusted for other covariates then these will be clearly stated in the statistical analysis plan.

-The primary outcome of 'healthy baby' will be analysed using a mixed effects logistic regression with a random intercept for Pregnancy Circle.
+The primary outcome of 'Healthy Baby' will be analysed using a logistic random effects model with a random intercept estimating a cluster specific effect in both arms, whereby in the intervention arm within Pregnancy Circle correlation will be accounted for and in the control arm each participant will be modelled as a cluster of size 1.
 We will conduct a complete case analysis, with women being analysed according to the treatment arm they were randomised to.
 We will present an odds ratio and associated 95% confidence interval.
-Secondary outcomes will follow similar principles and will be presented with appropriate treatment effect estimates (odds ratios, mean differences) and associated 95% confidence intervals.
-Any sensitivity and subgroup analyses will be defined in the analysis plan.
+Secondary outcomes will be analysed using the same mixed effects model accounting for Pregnancy Circle correlation in the intervention arm and will be presented with appropriate treatment effect estimates (odds ratios, mean differences) and associated 95% confidence intervals.